 Can Dogs Eat Pancakes?

 Ah, Pancake Day – that glorious time when it’s perfectly acceptable to whip up a batch of fluffy goodness for dinner and smother it in Nutella, cream or whatever wild toppings strike your fancy.
-But as you happily stack plates of pancakes for family or friends, your furry friend is giving you those puppy-dog eyesopens in a new tab from the corner.
+But as you happily stack plates of pancakes for family or friends, your four-legged friend is giving you those puppy-dog eyesopens in a new tab from the corner.

 So, is it safe to share your pancakes with your dog?
 In short, yes, if served plain and in moderation.
 Hold the sugar and lemon please!